loveencounterflow/coffeenode-trm/README.md

 info "colors!"
 alert "something went wrong"
 TRM.dir ( new Date() )

+# goes to stderr:
-log TRM.gold [ 1, 2, 3, ] # goes to stderr
+log TRM.gold [ 1, 2, 3, ]

+# goes to stdout:
-echo 'redirect only this part with `>`' # goes to stdout
+echo 'redirect only this part with `>`'

+message = TRM.pen 'do you like', ( TRM.green 'colorful' ), ( TRM.pink 'outputs' ), '?'
+log message
+log rpr message

+# convert those colors to spans:
+log TRM.as_html message

 ```

 ## tl;dr

-TRM is a library to do
+TRM is a library to do simplify doing colorful stuff and meaningful outputs on the command line.